Shaaali/identity-apps/docs/quickstarts/qsg-spa-javascript.md

 - You need to have npm with Node.js.
 If you don't have it, [Install npm and node](https://www.npmjs.com/get-npm) in your local environment.
 - You need to have a single-page application registered.
 If you don't have an app registered, <a href ="/guides/applications/spa/register-app">register an application</a> in Asgardeo.
-- Only <a href="/guides/user-management/manage-users/user-accounts/customer/">customer</a> users can log in to applications. <a href ="/guides/user-management/manage-users/user-accounts/customer/#onboard-customer-user">Create a customer account</a> if you don't already have one.
+- - Only <a :href="$withBase('/guides/user-management/manage-users/user-accounts/customer/')">customer</a> users can log in to applications. <a :href="$withBase('/guides/user-management/manage-users/user-accounts/customer/#onboard-customer-user')">Create a customer account</a> if you don't already have one.

 Follow the steps given below in order to try out the sample application.